alka077/CI-CDpipeline2/README.md

 Create an App Service in Azure.
 In this example the App Service is cicd-nanodegree-haneen and the resource group is flask-app, you can either create it using Azure cloudShell or the portal itself.
 In the Azure cloudShell type:

-* az webapp up -n cicd-nanodegree-haneen -g flask-app
+* az webapp up --resource-group Azuredevops --name udacitywebapp --loaction eastus
 * Next, create the pipeline in Azure DevOps.
 More information on this process can be found here.
 The basic steps to set up the pipeline are:

 * Go to https://dev.azure.com and sign in.